rommehta30/relay_commerce/README.md

 ### Solution

 I can think of 2 possible reasons:
-1. Timezone: If the user is in GMT - HOURS timezone.
-This should get fixed because now we are using UTC time for comparision.
+1. Timezone: The user is in GMT - HOURS timezone.
+This should get fixed because now we are using UTC time for comparison.
 2. An edge case would be "multiple requests have come in at the same time and the existing hits are not committed into the DB yet".
-Redis cache should solve the issue because we are not quering DB for checking quota.
+Redis cache should solve the issue because we are not querying DB for checking quota.

 ## #4